rioki/c9y/README.txt

 About

-The c9y library is a small library aimed to provide basic and not so basic constructs for paralell, concurrent and asycronous algorithms.
+The c9y library is a small library aimed to provide basic and not so basic constructs for parallel, concurrent and asynchronous algorithms.